 Additionally, we are always seeking assistance from attorneys interested in providing pro-bono representation for domestic violence victims applying for 50B Domestic Violence Protective Orders through our Legal Representation Program.
-Email Laura Lawrence, Chief Operating Officer and General Counsel, for details.
+Email Ryan Stage, Chief Operating Officer and General Counsel, for details.

 Qualifications: Ability to relate to and advocate for a variety of clients; ability to grasp the complexities of the civil and criminal courtroom situation; ability to maintain an appropriately supportive and informative role throughout court proceedings; ability to provide own transportation; ability to actively listen and support while allowing decisions to be made by client.
 Requirements include accurate completion of application and background check.
 The courtroom environment is extremely intense and can be disturbing.
 To prevent revictimization of domestic violence survivors and assist with appropriate boundary setting, survivors must have been out of the relationship for a minimum of 2 years.
 Volunteers must have a conversation with the VACP Outreach Coordinator before being admitted to the program.

 The Clyde & Ethel Dickson Domestic Violence Shelter offers 80 beds and provides triage services in addition to longer-term care.
 We encourage you to participate in collection drives (pdf) to assist our shelter residents.
 We have volunteer opportunities in these areas: